flowcontrol12/docu/docs/User Guide/Configuration/Mapping/Manitenance Windows/Maintenance Windows.md

 To add a new **Maintenance Window** click  **New Maintenance Window**  button then the wizard will appear.
 In the wizard window there are the following fields:

-- Name - name of the field in the system (user friendly)
+- Name - name of the field in the system
-- Time - short field description
+- Time
   - Start time
   - End time
   - Browser Time
-- Recurrence Pattern - (Daily/Weekly/Monthly/Yearly) ==???==time intervals at which the service window will be active
+- Recurrence Pattern - (Daily/Weekly/Monthly/Yearly) time intervals at which the service window will be active
 - Range of recurrence
   - No end date
   - End after